AndrewSRea/My_Learning_Port_II/Django/Django_Docs/Testing/Testing_Tools/README.md

 If you point the test client at a view that raises an exception and `Client.raise_request_exception` is `True`, that exception will be visible in the test case.
 You can then use a standard `try ... except` block or [`assertRaises()`](https://docs.python.org/3/library/unittest.html#unittest.TestCase.assertRaises) to test for exceptions.

 The only exceptions that are not visible to the test client are [`Http404`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Handling_HTTP_Requests/Writing_Views#class-djangohttphttp404), [`PermissionDenied`](https://docs.djangoproject.com/en/4.0/ref/exceptions/#django.core.exceptions.PermissionDenied), [`SystemExit`](https://docs.python.org/3/library/exceptions.html#SystemExit), and [`SuspiciousOperation`](https://docs.djangoproject.com/en/4.0/ref/exceptions/#django.core.exceptions.SuspiciousOperation).
 Django catches these exceptions internally and converts them into the appropriate HTTP response codes.
-In these cases, you can check `reponse.status_code` in your test.
+In these cases, you can check `response.status_code` in your test.

 If `Client.raise_request_exception` is `False`, the test client will return a 500 response as would be returned to a browser.
 The response has the attribute [`exc_info`](https://github.com/AndrewSRea/My_Learning_Port_II/tree/main/Django/Django_Docs/Testing/Testing_Tools#exc_info) to provide information about the unhandled exception.